weaveworks/weave-gitops-private/docs/adrs/0008-http-responses-from-apis-with-entitlements.md

 ## API call responses

-There are four possible entitlement states when an API is processing a request:
+There are six possible entitlement states when an API is processing a request:

  * Entitlement is valid, and has not expired, and the feature is "entitled"
  * Entitlement is valid, but has expired, and the feature is "entitled"
  * Entitlement is valid, and has not expired, but the feature is not "entitled"
  * Entitlement is "invalid", perhaps the secret is corrupted in the cluster
+ * Entitlement is missing, and the API being accessed requires an entitlement
+ * Entitlement is missing, and the API being access does not require an entitlement

 APIs that require "entitlement" should validate the entitlement token and respond as follows: